faisalmemon/ios-crash-dump-analysis-book/print_experiences/README.md

 I don't have the ARM Breakpoint Instruction or the Exception Syndrome Register setup properly.
 I fixed that by adding a Url in addition to the BSD Url, and also adding a Year.

 I have some if{csl - hanging} spurious text at the top of the bibliography.
-See [bibliographyIssue.png](./bibliographyIssue.png)  I need to study this.
+See [bibliographyIssue.png](./bibliographyIssue.png)  I fixed this by patching the latex raw code.

 # Photograph Issue

 My portrait picture has a white background but the cover art would suit a black background.
 See [faisal-portrait-25-6-2020.jpg](./faisal-portrait-25-6-2020.jpg)

+I fixed this by doing a Clip -> Set with a bezier path.